5 Reasons American Teens Should Consider College in the U.K.

 Below you’ll find detailed examinations of each area.

 Believe it or not, the four-year bachelor’s degree is primarily an American phenomenon.
-Thanks to the Bologna Declaration, an agreement signed by 29 European countries (including the U.K.) in 1999, the three-year bachelor’s degree is standard practice across the entire European Union.
+Thanks to the Bologna Declaration, an agreement signed by 29 European countries (including the U.K.) in 1999, the three-year bachelor’s degree is standard practice across the entire European Union, with the exception of Scotland, where most degrees are earned over the course of four years.
 Even British schools like the aforementioned Cambridge and Oxford with a combined 1,800 years of rich history and tradition run three-year undergraduate programs.
 It’s not only bachelor’s degrees that are truncated in Europe—PhD programs which typically take six years to complete in the States run only 3-4 years in England.
 Students considering studying in Europe are often drawn to the “cheat code” aspect of a three-year degree which affords them more options for gap years or to gain work experience after graduation.
 Of course, a three-year degree also has significant financial implications which brings us to our next factor.

 2. It can be cheaper than college in the U.S.